iomicroservices/baselink-nuxt/content/how-to-guides/hold-music.md

 ### Getting Started with Custom Hold Music

 Dive into a world where every call reflects the essence of your brand.
 From upbeat rhythms to soothing melodies, your hold music can now be as unique as your business.
-Here’s how to make it happen:
+Here's how to make it happen:

 1. **Select Your Tunes**: Choose the tracks that best represent your brand or mood you wish to convey.
 2. **Easy Upload**: Use our user-friendly online platform to upload your music files directly.